StreamBit/FOSS-Astro-Heater/README.md

 To change the target temp, press the lockout button again to toggle the lock.

+### Automatic Mode
+While the target temp is locked, you may press the secondary button to engage automatic mode.
+In auto mode, the ESP32 will read the ambient temperature and humidity to determin the dew point.
+The target temp will then be set to 3 degrees above the dew point.

 ### Webpage
 While powered on and connected to WiFi, the heater will output a webpage at the IP address displayed during startup.
-Navigate to this address using another device to view current/target temperature, set a new target temp (while the device is locked), and view a 6hr temp graph.
+Navigate to this address using another device to view current/target temperature, set a new target temp (while the device is locked), toggle auto mode remotely, and view a 6hr temp graph.

 *Note*: Don't forget to set your SSID and Password in the firmware *before* flashing to your ESP32.